Document

 Background of Unexplained Cash Credit

-Income Tax is levied on five categories of income that is – salary, house property, business/profession income, capital gains and income from other sources.
+Income Tax is levied on five categories of income that are – salary, house property, business/profession income, capital gains and income from other sources.
 All the income categories deal with revenue income, except capital gains.
-Capital gains deals with tax on capital asset.
+Capital gains deal with tax on capital assets.

-It is a very well known fact that people tend to find and adopt tax evading measures to save tax outflow and this leads to accumulation of black money.
-Considering the improved economic status over a period of time, tax evading measures have also been increasing with huge cash available with taxpayers.
+It is a very well-known fact that people tend to find and adopt tax-evading measures to save tax outflow, which leads to the accumulation of black money.
+Considering the improved economic status over a period of time, tax evading measures have also been increasing, with huge cash available to taxpayers.

-Thus, it becomes imperative for the Government to tackle such tax evasion and bring all the money into tax bracket that has been/is escaping tax levy.
-Government recently has come with various measures such as demonetisation, Income Disclosure Scheme (IDS), etc. Apart from the aforesaid measures, the Income Tax Act has various provisions to plug loopholes and track unexplained cash credit, unexplained investment, etc.
+Thus, it becomes imperative for the Government to tackle such tax evasion and bring all the money into the tax bracket that has been/is escaping tax levy.
+The government recently has come up with various measures such as demonetisation, the Income Disclosure Scheme (IDS), etc. Apart from the aforesaid measures, the Income Tax Act has various provisions to plug loopholes and track unexplained cash credit, unexplained investments, etc.

 Tax Implications of Unreported Credits: